facebookresearch/ParlAI/docs/source/tutorial_basic.rst

 here <tasks.html>`_.
 See `this tutorial <tutorial_task.html>`_ for making your own tasks.

-ParlAI downloads the data required for a requested task automatically (using the build.py code in the task) and will put it in your `--datapath`, which is configurable, but by default will be in ParlAI/data (but you can point this e.g. to another disk with more memory).
+ParlAI downloads the data required for a requested task automatically (using the build.py code in the task) and will put it in your `--datapath`.
+This is ParlAI/data by default (but you can configure this to point elsewhere e.g. to another disk with more memory).
-It only downloads the tasks you request.
+Only the tasks you request are downloaded.

 The set of tasks in ParlAI is continually growing from contributors.